-6 Travel Mistakes to Avoid – Mistakes That I Made
+6 Solo Travel Mistakes to Avoid

-Mistake #1: Careless Cabin Bag Preparation
+Travel Mistake #1: Careless Cabin Bag Preparation

 This was a super annoying mistake.
 Stupidly, as the flight only took four hours and I had everything I needed in my main backpack, I decided to take the teeniest little backpack as a cabin bag.
-It was a cute bag.
+In my defence, it was a cute bag.

 As I watched other passengers wrestling bags into the overhead lockers, I felt quite smug for travelling light.
-Not quite so proud though when I arrived at Egypt’s international airport in Cairo and found myself the last woman standing at the baggage carousel.
+I wasn’t quite so proud though after I arrived at Egypt’s international airport in Cairo when I was the last woman standing at the baggage carousel.

 To make matters worse, I didn’t know the city or speak a single word of Arabic.
 I’d never felt more alone, or more like a fish out of water.

 One horrendously embarrassing and fruitless shopping foray convinced me that ‘wash, wear and wait’ was far the better option!
-(I’m still not sure what the correct sign language for bra is!!)
+(I’m still not sure what the correct sign language is for a bra!!)

-Mistake #2: A Crappy Camera
+Travel Mistake #2: A Crappy Camera

-Mistake #3: No Imodium
+Travel Mistake #3: No Imodium

-I can’t quite believe I made this really stupid mistake.
-As I didn’t get sick on my first visit to Egypt, I got complacent and I forgot to pack any Imodium when I returned for my solo trip.
+I was lucky and I didn’t get sick on my first visit to Egypt.
+Very lucky!
+So, I got complacent and totally forgot to pack any Imodium when I returned for my solo trip.

 Big mistake.
 HugeJulia Roberts as Vivian in Pretty Woman

 Once my stray luggage arrived, I struck out from Cairo for the remote oasis town of Siwa in the Western Desert.
-Located 10 hours from Cairo by coach, with no airport, and closer to the Libyan border than to Cairo!
+10 hours from Cairo by coach, with no airport, Siwa Town is closer to the Libyan border than to Cairo!

 Oh, how I kicked myself on that journey for not having packed any Imodium!
-Of all the travel mistakes to avoid, this is one you seriously don’t want to make.
+Of all the travel mistakes to avoid, this is a seriously big one.